kouhin/channel-rpc/README.md

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/kouhin/channel-rpc/blob/main/LICENSE) file for details.

+## Get Started

+To get started with `channel-rpc`, follow the installation and usage instructions provided above.
+Explore the examples folder for more usage examples.

+## Contributing

+We welcome contributions!
+Please see our [Contribution Guidelines](CONTRIBUTING.md) for more details.

 ## Issues and Support